merchise/xotl.ql/docs/source/monads.rst

        >>> reduce(operator.add, Cons(1, [2]).asiter(), 0)
        3

+   `Foldr`:class: instances have the following attributes:

+   .. attribute:: operator

+      The operator applied in each step of the computation.

+   .. attribute:: arg

+      The initial value `z`.

+   .. attribute:: collection

+      The collection of values.

+   Any of the attributes can be `~xoutil.Undefined`:obj: to make the instance a partial definition.

+   Calling a non-partial `Foldr`:class: instance traverses recursively the collection and applies the given operator.
+If the collection is large enough this may hit the maximum recursion limit.

+   Calling a partial `Foldr`:class: instance returns another `Foldr`:class: instance if not enough arguments were provided in order to render it non-partial.
+If enough arguments are provided it behaves as if it were a non-partial.
+This makes it easy to build 'functions' based on the first two arguments as in ``all = Foldr(operator.and, True)``.

    As noted in [QLFunc]_ the `Cons`:class: operator (|:|) needs to be further specified for *set* and *bags*.
 Also the "|+|" infix operator needs to be